Laisam/social-app/README.md

 # Social App.
-A simple website for meeting new friend.
+A simple website for meeting new friends.

 ## Features
 - clearly show everyone user